PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 When off-campus and not using a VPN, one can use `tigressgateway` as a proxyjump server.

-Step 1: On your local machine make these directories:
+Step 1: On your local machine make these directories and set the permissions:

 ```
+$ mkdir -p ~/.ssh/controlmasters
 $ mkdir -p ~/.ssh/sockets
-$ mkdir -p ~/.ssh/controlmasters
 $ chmod 700 ~/.ssh/sockets
 ```